vanjs-org/van/demo/terminal/README.md

 ## Features

-Compare to the ordinary Unix terminal that you're familar with, this web-based terminal has 2 notable improvements:
+Compare to the ordinary Unix terminal that you're familiar with, this web-based terminal has 2 notable improvements:

 1. Command `ps ...` will render an HTML table instead of text output.
 2. Command `tree` (need the exact text match) will render an interactive tree-view of your current directory, like the one in the screenshot below: